JavaHammes/room4A.dev/content/posts/syscall_room4A.md

 3. Written the implementation that logs "Knock knock, room4A.
 Knock knock, room4A.
 Knock knock, room4A."
 4. Built a custom kernel and tested it in QEMU with a minimal initramfs

 Feel free to play around with the code, change the message, add arguments or take a screenshot and send it to your friend (who probably doesn't care).
-If you have any problems or have ideas for improvements, open an issue or start a discussion on [GitHub](https://github.com/JavaHammes/room4A.dev/issues/1).
+If you have any problems or have ideas for improvements, start a discussion on [GitHub](https://github.com/JavaHammes/room4A.dev/issues/1).

 ---